 As a large energy user, Queensland Rail seeks to manage energy efficiently and progress practicable opportunities to improve our performance.

-Queensland Rail monitors its energy use and emissions and provides annual reporting to the Federal Government.
-The following chart shows Queensland Rail’s reporting of carbon emissions since the 2010/11 financial year.
+Queensland Rail monitors its energy use and emissions and provides annual reporting to the Federal Government as per the National Greenhouse & Energy Reporting Act.
+The following chart shows Queensland Rail’s reported carbon emissions since the 2012/13 baseline financial year.

 The largest portion of Queensland Rail’s carbon emissions arise from the supply of traction electricity to our electric trains.